-On 13 July 2016, a proposal for an Act on Recovery and Resolution of Insurance Companies was published for public consultation (Wet herstel en afwikkeling van verzekeraars).
+On 28 November 2017, a legislative proposal for an Act on Recovery and Resolution of Insurance Companies (Wet herstel en afwikkeling van verzekeraars) was submitted to the Dutch House of Representatives (Tweede Kamer).
 The Act will further enhance the toolkit available to DNB to help recover or to resolve insurance companies and aligns DNB's powers with those available in relation to banks on the basis of the implementation of Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms (the "BRRD").
 In particular, as under the BRRD, DNB will gain the power to apply the "bail in" tool, with which DNB can write down claims of investors and other creditors, including policyholders, or convert these in instruments of ownership.
 Other resolution tools are the instrument of sale of business, the transfer of business to a bridge institution and the separation of assets and liabilities.
-In addition, insurance groups will be required to draft recovery plans and DNB will prepare resolution plans and assess the resolvability of the insurance group.
-The Act is expected to be submitted to the Dutch Parliament shortly.
+In addition, insurance groups will be required to draft recovery plans and DNB will prepare resolution plans and assess the resolvability of insurance groups.
+The Act is expected to be adopted by Dutch Parliament in the course of 2018.
 On 5 July 2017, the EIOPA also published an opinion calling for a minimum harmonized and comprehensive recovery and resolution framework for (re)insurers for the EU (the "EIOPA Opinion"), also largely along the same lines as the BRRD.

-There is a risk that the exercise of powers by DNB or the Minister under the Dutch Intervention Act, the Act on Recovery and Resolution of Insurance Companies or any EU legislation resulting from the EIOPA Opinion could have a material adverse effect on the performance by the failing institution, including VIVAT, of its payment and other obligations under debt securities, including the Notes, or result in the expropriation, write-off, write-down or conversion of securities such as shares and debt obligations, including the Notes, issued by the failing institution or its parent, including VIVAT.
+There is a risk that the exercise of powers by DNB or the Minister under the DFSA, including the Dutch Intervention Act and the Act on Recovery and Resolution of Insurance Companies, or under any EU legislation resulting from the EIOPA Opinion could have a material adverse effect on the performance by the failing institution, including VIVAT, of its payment and other obligations under debt securities, including the Notes, or result in the expropriation, write-off, write-down or conversion of securities such as shares and debt obligations, including the Notes, issued by the failing institution or its parent, including VIVAT.

-Additional requirements for Dutch insurers to repay capital or to pay out distributions from reserves

-With effect from 1 January 2014, insurers in the Netherlands are required to apply for a declaration of no objection (verklaring van geen bezwaar) ("DNO") in the event of a reduction of own funds if, at the time of the reduction, they do not satisfy the solvency capital requirement or it is likely that they will be unable to satisfy this requirement in the next twelve months.
+Additional requirements for Dutch insurers to repay capital or to pay out distributions from reserves With effect from 1 January 2014, insurers in the Netherlands are required to apply for a declaration of no objection (verklaring van geen bezwaar) ("DNO") in the event of a reduction of own funds if, at the time of the reduction, they do not satisfy the solvency capital requirement or it is likely that they will be unable to satisfy this requirement in the next twelve months.
 If a DNO is not received from DNB, no reduction of own funds will be allowed to be effected.
 VIVAT is a holding company and is dependent on loans, dividends and other payments from its operating subsidiaries to generate the funds necessary to meet its financial obligations, including the payment of dividends and payment of principal and interest on the Notes.
 Therefore, any such limitation on pay out of distributions by its subsidiaries to VIVAT will impact VIVAT's ability to fulfil its obligations under the Notes.